nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_searchExamples.md

 }
 ```

-#### b) If done in two queries this would get last year of medications, all allergies, problems, immunisations and observations
+#### b) If done in two queries this would get last year of medications, all allergies, problems, immunisations and observations.

 ```json
 {